 8.11.1 General

-This clause specifies the procedures for an Application Client residing on a different UE-2 than the UE with the MSGin5G Client (resides on MSGin5G UE-1) to perform Application Client registration, to send messages and receive messages using MSGin5G Client.
+This clause specifies the procedures for an Application Client to perform Application Client registration, to send messages and receive messages using MSGin5G Client whether the Application Client resides on UE-1 or UE-2.
 The communication between Application Client and MSGin5G Client is over MSGin5G-5 reference point.

 NOTE: The procedure in this clause is also applicable to UE-2 that is out of network coverage.